THE FOREIGN EARNED INCOME EXCLUSION

 You must meet one of the following two tests to qualify for the Foreign Earned Income Exclusion:

-Bona Fide Residence Test – To meet the Bona Fide Residence test, you must be a bona fide resident or a foreign country for an uninterrupted period that includes an entire tax year (January 1 – December 31).
-Whether you are a bona fide resident of a foreign country is determined based on all relevant facts and circumstances, such as your intention with regard to the length and nature of your stay in the foreign country, physical presence, payment of tax to the foreign country, whether your family lives with you or stayed in the U.S., your income tax status in the foreign country, etc. As the taxpayer, you must provide strong proof to establish your bona fide residency to the satisfaction of the IRS.
+Bona Fide Residence Test.
+To meet the Bona Fide Residence test, you must be a bona fide resident or a foreign country for an uninterrupted period that includes an entire tax year (January 1 – December 31).
+Whether you are a bona fide resident of a foreign country is determined based on all relevant facts and circumstances.
+For example, your intention with regard to the length and nature of your stay in the foreign country, physical presence, payment of tax to the foreign country, whether your family lives with you or stayed in the U.S., your income tax status in the foreign country, etc. As the taxpayer, you must provide strong proof to establish your bona fide residency to the satisfaction of the IRS.

-If you qualify for the Foreign Earned Income Exclusion, you can exclude from your gross income up to $101,300 of your foreign earned income (2016 amount).
+If you qualify for the FEIE, you can exclude from your gross income up to $112,000 of your foreign earned income.
 The tax code defines foreign earned income as income from sources within a foreign country.
-For example, when otherwise qualifying for the Foreign Earned Income Exclusion, income earned during a 3-day business trip in the United States cannot be excluded.
+For example, income earned during a 3-day business trip in the United States cannot be excluded.
 On the other hand, salary paid by a U.S. company into a U.S. bank account of an employee who qualifies for the Foreign Earned Income Exclusion can be excluded.

-If you and your spouse both qualify for the Foreign Earned Income Exclusion, each can exclude up to $101,300.
+If you and your spouse both qualify for the FEIE, each can exclude up to $112,000.
 The maximum amount applies to each taxpayer separately.
-For example, if your foreign earned income exceeds $101,300, but your spouse’s foreign earned income does not use the full exclusion amount, you cannot use the part not used by your spouse to exclude more than $101,300.
+For example, if your foreign earned income exceeds $112,000, but your spouse’s income does not, you cannot use the part not used by your spouse.

 Is Claiming the Foreign Earned Income Exclusion Always a Good Idea?